United States coronavirus death toll rises to 40,000

 It took the United States 38 days after recording its first fatality on Feb.
 29 to reach 10,000 deaths on April 6, but only five more days to reach 20,000 dead, according to a Reuters tally.
 The United States’ toll increased to 40,000 from 30,000 in four days after including untested but probable COVID-19 deaths reported by New York City.

-The United States has by far the world's largest number of confirmed coronavirus cases, with more than 744,000 infections.
+The United States has by far the world’s largest number of confirmed coronavirus cases, with more than 750,000 infections — a number that has doubled in 13 days.
 New cases on Saturday rose by nearly 29,000, the lowest increase in three days.

 More than 22 million Americans have filed for unemployment benefits in the past month as closures of businesses and schools and severe travel restrictions have hammered the economy.